 Note: Production Facility job files (.spp) created in releases prior to 16.0 will not run in release 16.0 or later.
 A conversion utility is available to convert Windows and Macintosh Production Facility job files to production jobs (.spj).
 For more information, see the topic Converting Production Facility files on p.
-374.
+382.

-- ► Select one or more command syntax files. - ▶ Select the output file name, location, and format. - ► Click Save or Save As to save the production job.
+- Specify one or more command syntax files to include in the job.
+Click the button with the plus sign (+) icon to select command syntax files. - ► Select the output file name, location, and format. - Click Run to run the production job interactively or in the background on a server.